No-Name-Yet-Exist/Conceptual-Topology/releases/markdowns/semantic-circulation.md

 <div style="page-break-after: always;"></div>

 ### Communicative Triangle
-**This dog is beatiful** - This sentence exhibits a triangular communicative structure, where three elements interact to produce a unified semantic impression.
+**This dog is beatiful** - This sentence exhibits a triangular communicative structure, where three elements interact to produce a unified semantic coherence.

 ```
 This dog is beatiful